Special Topic Course: Out of Focus: Using Your Neonatal Therapy Lens to Empower Breastfeeding.

 Non-ASHA CE Registry users: Maintain your course records and please keep your registry status current in your NANT account.
 Update your NANT account with your ASHA number if your registry status changes.
 NANT is not responsible for tracking your registry usage.

-PT CE Credit: This activity has been approved by the Texas Board of Physical Therapy Examiners for 1.00 CCUs for PTs and PTAs.
+PT CE Credit This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider 2801058TX and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
+This activity is offered for 1.0 CCUs for PTs and PTAs.

 NANT is recognized by the New York State Education Department’s State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.